renovatebot/renovate/readme.md

 -   Configurable via file, environment, CLI, and `package.json`
 -   Supports eslint-like preset configs for ease of use
 -   Updates `yarn.lock` and `package-lock.json` files natively
--   Supports GitHub and GitLab
+-   Supports GitHub, GitLab and VSTS (in beta)
 -   Open source and can be self-hosted or used via GitHub App

 ## Configuration Help